donntrenton/pantheon/docs/Tutorials/Private-Network-Quickstart.md

 !!!tip
     Use a [unit converter](https://etherconverter.online/) to easily translate values from Wei to Ether.

-Wait several seconds until new blocks are mined and call this again.
-The balance should increase, meaning the miner address successfully received the mining reward.
+Wait several seconds until new blocks are mined and call `eth_getBalance` again.
+The balance increases, meaning the miner address successfully received the mining reward.

 You can also view this information in the block explorer.
-It does exactly the same thing as this call did, connecting to the RPC node using HTTP JSON-RPC, and displaying information on a web page.
+It does exactly the same thing as this call, connecting to the RPC node using HTTP JSON-RPC, and displaying information on a web page.